pagkly/Zed/Investopedia3/Uncle Sam Definition.md

 Uncle Sam Definition
 ## Who Is Uncle Sam?

 "Uncle Sam" is a personified representation of either the United States federal government or the United States of America in general.
-In finances, Uncle Sam can also refer to the taxing authority (i.e., the [Internal Revenue Service](https://www.investopedia.com/terms/i/irs.asp), or IRS), for instance, one may say: "I have to pay Uncle Sam a portion of my income to pay for roads and hospitals."
+In finances, Uncle Sam can also refer to the taxing authority (i.e., the [[Internal Revenue Service]](https://www.investopedia.com/terms/i/irs.asp), or IRS), for instance, one may say: "I have to pay Uncle Sam a portion of my income to pay for roads and hospitals."

 ### Key Takeaways